DiegelD/CarND-Finding-Lane-Lines/README.md

 - The detection of dashed lines is not as stable as the one of solid lines.
 The reasons are that the approach uses the longest line as reference and as the car is moving along the dashed line, the reference is continuously changing.

 - This approach takes just straight lines into consideration.
-So, for highway drives this is satisfying solution
+So, for highway drives this is satisfying solution.

 Suggest possible improvements
 ---